Skip to Main Content

 unga braid

-Along with the government of Uzbekistan, World Health Organization (WHO) and the Zamin Foundation, St. Jude is hosting a 90-minute side event at UN Headquarters following this year’s UNGA meeting.
+Along with the government of Uzbekistan, World Health Organization (WHO) and the Zamin Foundation, St. Jude hosted a 90-minute side event at the 80th session of the United Nations General Assembly.

-The session showcases how bold national leadership, inter-country collaboration and investments in innovation are already changing outcomes for children—and how the global community can act now to scale these solutions.
+The session showcased how bold national leadership, inter-country collaboration and investments in innovation are already changing outcomes for children—and how the global community can act now to scale these solutions.

 Session Objectives